Here is a comprehensive list of benefits — large and small — associated with the United MileagePlus® Explorer credit

 Travel Insurance and Other Benefits

-- Car rental collision insurance.
+- Primary car rental collision damage insurance.
 Most vehicles are covered with the exception of ‘expensive, exotic, and antique’ vehicles like Aston Martin, Bentley, Ferrari, Porsche, and Rolls Royce.
 Select models of BMW, Mercedes, Cadillac, and Lincoln are covered.
 Some vans, vehicles with an open cargo bed, trucks, motorcycles, opeds, limousines, and RVs are also excluded.
-Coverage is worldwide.
+Coverage is worldwide, and it’s primary, so you don’t have to file a claim with your own insurance first.

 - $10,000 trip cancellation insurance.
 If you are genuinely unable to travel due to doctor-verified illness (not pre-existing), death, or injury of yourself or an immediate family member, you can receive a refund of the nonrefundable portion of your travel expenses purchased with your card.
 You can also be covered if weather prevents you from safely making the trip.